SECURIoTESIGN/SECURIoTESIGN/SECloudMobDESIGNS/attackModels/Phishing.md

 In such an attack, users' credentials, such as account details and credit card numbers, are collected through apps, emails, or SMS that look genuine but are actually deceits perpetrated by an attacker.

-** Definition *
+## Definition

-Phishing is an attack that uses both social engineering and technical subterfuge to steal consumers personal identity data and financial account credentials.
-Social-engineering schemes use 'spoofed' e-mails to lead consumers to counterfeit websites designed to trick recipients into divulging financial data”.
+Phishing is an attack that uses social engineering and technical subterfuge to steal personal identity data and credentials from consumers' financial accounts.
+Social engineering schemes use 'fake' emails to drive consumers to fake websites designed to trick recipients into disclosing financial data.

-** Attacker Powers **
+## Attacker Powers

- * To steal personal information, confidential or critical data;
+ * To steal personal information, confidential or critical data.

+## Recommendations

+To ensure that the mobile application is resilient or immune to malicious Phishing attacks, it is recommended that the measures described in the good practice report and the security tests present in the full report are followed to ensure authenticity, integrity, privacy and authenticity of the data.

 ## Phishing Attacks Diagram